nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 ## A call to arms!
 If you'd like to help, please jump in.
-I am very much open to any ideas that could reduce the complexity or simplify the ui.
+I am very much open to any ideas that could reduce the complexity or simplify the UI.
 If you have a profile you believe would be useful to others, please open a [Pull Request][pr].

 If you think I am crazy and wasting my time, please don't hesitate to say so!
 I